onepixnet/vite-tailwind-template/README.md

 ![preview](https://github.com/saimonkat/vite-tailwind-template/assets/22715126/12fdcb26-8370-4440-a4fd-59668ffbd10a)

-This is a boilerplate project template for non-framework static frontend websites with Vite, TailwindCSS, Eslint and Prettier.
+This is a boilerplate project template for non-framework static frontend websites, configured with Vite, TailwindCSS, Eslint and Prettier.

 ## Motivation